Catherine Young

 BIO:

 Catherine worked as a national park ranger, farmer, educator, and mother before completing her MFA in Creative Writing at the University of British Columbia.
 She holds degrees in Environmental Science, Physical Geography, and Education from the University of Wisconsin-Madison.
-Catherine has led writing workshop for the Wisconsin Academy, UW- Continuing Studies and art centers.
-Currently, she offers mentoring and editing services, and she records the weekly Landward podcast for WDRT Community Radio in Viroqua.
+Catherine has led writing workshops for the Wisconsin Academy, UW- Continuing Studies and art centers.
+Currently she produces the weekly Landward podcast and the Landward Poetry Project, and she offers mentoring and editing services.

 PUBLICATIONS: